-Figure 2 on page 12 shows the steps required to create an executable program from source modules.
+Figure 2 shows the steps required to create an executable program from source modules.
 The binder API allows you to control specific binding operations.
 See z/OS MVS Program Management: Advanced Facilities for more information about the binder API.

-Figure 2: Preparing source modules for execution and executing the program
+Figure 2.
+Preparing source modules for execution and executing the program